 Extra-curricular provision at Nottingham Free School develops highly desired employability skills and depth of character as well as supporting our students' well-being and mental health.
 At KS3, year 7 and 8 students must choose a minimum of two extra-curricular activities and year 9 students choose at least one.
-Opportunities are offered to all KS4.
+Opportunities are also offered to all KS4.

-We offer a broad programme free of charge which provides a variety of creative, sporting, music, social and academic opportunities throughout the school year, some of which lead to well-known qualifications such as the Duke of Edinburgh's Award.
+We offer a broad programme free of charge which provides a variety of creative, sporting, music, social and academic opportunities throughout the school year.
+We also participate in the Duke of Edinburgh Award.